AI4REALNET/distributed_rl/distributed_q_learning/README.md

 where $Q_{\text{next}}$ is the state-value function of the successor agent, i.e., the successor node in the graph.

+The algorithm is tested on Flatland, in which each junction cell is modeled as a node in the graph.
+Each node is an independent RL agent that exchanges information with the successor node, i.e., where the train is sent starting from the current node.

 #### Overview of code structure
 :open_file_folder: **distributed_q_learning**

 ├── :open_file_folder: flatland tools

 │   └── ...